• Home

 Share

 Winter appears to have made a departure and spring is rolling in.
-We’ve been getting lots of rain, but the grass is green and I keeping spotting daffodil and forsythia with their beautiful pops of yellow.
+We’ve been getting lots of rain, but the grass is green and I keep spotting daffodil and forsythia with their beautiful pops of yellow.
 Be still my heart.
 So, how about a tutorial for a simple spring hoop wreath?
 Nothing says, “Welcome Spring” like a spring wreath, right?

 Beautiful Spring WreathIt appears that spring wreaths have been an oversight here on the blog over the years.
 However, Easter wreaths have made a couple of appearances.
-For example, this simple Easter wreath is always popular due to the simplicity.
+For example, this simple Easter wreath is always popular due to its simplicity.
 Have some pastel fabrics laying around?
 Make this sweet scrap fabric Easter wreath.

 Spring Wreath